fernandoem88/react-requests-manager/README.md

 })
 ```

-## Multi type
+### Multi type

-lastly we can add a case, where we want to handle every process in a parallel way where every process will eventually reach the _utils.finish_ step. let's see an example with a _deleteComment_ request definition in the _requests.ts_ file
+Lastly we can add a case, where we want to handle every process in a parallel way where each of them will eventually reach the _utils.finish_ step.

+Let's see an example with a _deleteComment_ request implementation in the _requests.ts_ file

 ```ts
 import { Multi } from 'react-requests-manager'